Holy Name of Jesus Church (Redlands, California)

 Holy Name of Jesus Parish is a Roman Catholic church in Redlands, California, United States, founded on July 1, 2006.
 It is part of the Diocese of San Bernardino.
 The Church is located on two sites, on the north side of town is the Columbia Street location formerly Saint Mary's Catholic Church.
 And the south side of Redlands, at the Olive Avenue location is the former Sacred Heart Catholic Church.

 History

-The first known Christian settlement in Redlands, CA. was the catholic San Bernardino de Sena Estancia by Francisco Dumetz.
-Established in 1819 on the feast day of Saint Bernardine.
-Part of an outpost of the Mission San Gabriel Arcángel located 56 miles away near Los Angeles, CA. A days trip walking.
-No large populations existed.
-Used to convert local native Tongva, Serrano, and Cahuilla Native Americans.
-With Spanish colonization and the subsequent Mexican era the area was sparsely populated at the land grant Ranchos, considering it unsuitable for an actual mission.
-The estancia was sold to José del Carmen Lugo who made it his home.
+The first known Christian settlement in Redlands, CA. was the catholic San Bernardino de Sena Estancia.
+Established in 1819 on the feast day of Saint Bernardine by friars from the Mission San Gabriel Arcángel located 56 miles away near Los Angeles, CA., a days trip by horse and wagon.
+It was primarily used as a cattle barn and a horse stable but also used to convert local native Tongva, Serrano, and Cahuilla Native Americans to christianity.
+Other than the nearby village of Kaawchama, with no other large populations in the area, Spanish colonist considered it unsuitable for an actual mission.
+The estancia was later sold to José del Carmen Lugo who made it his home.

+Also in the nearby canyon of San Timoteo, early settlers built a small one room adobe chapel in 1875 to worship.
+The chapel was on the corner of what is San Timoteo Canyon Road and Live Oak Canyon Road in what is now Redlands.
+Prior to the chapel, local canyon residents worshiped in their homes and a priest from Agua Mansa would occasionally ride into the canyon to deliver mass.
+By the 1880s, most families had moved closer into Redlands and the need for mass their diminished.
+The adobe chapel was abandoned.